zentrum-lexikographie/dwdsmor/README.md

 ## License

-As the original SMOR and SMORLemma grammars, the DWDSmor grammar and Python library are licensed under the GNU General Public License v2.0.
-The same applies to the open edition of the DWDSmor lexicon.
+As the original SMOR and SMORLemma grammars, the DWDSmor grammar and the DWDSmor Python library are licensed under the GNU General Public License v2.0.
+The same applies to the sample source lexicon and the automata of the Open Edition.

-For the DWDS edition based on the complete DWDS dictionary, all rights are reserved and individual license terms apply.
-If you are interested in the DWDS edition, please contact us.
+For the DWDS Edition based on the complete DWDS dictionary, all rights are reserved and individual license terms apply.
+If you are interested in the automata of the DWDS Edition, please contact us.

 ## Contact